 Augustus: But what will your mother do if we both perish?
 It’s one thing to lose her husband, but also her only son.
 The camp also needs you.
 You’re the only one I have trained to follow in my footsteps as engineer for the camp.

 Caeser: I’m no engineer father and you know this.
 I don’t belong here in camp.
 I’m always questioning the teachings of the high priest.
 If it wasn’t for you I’d probably be in prison now for blasphemy.
 I don’t fit in.
 You know it and I know something isn’t right here in the Heremus.
 We’ve captured Reditus wandering in the Heremus and they come to see the oddities that don’t exist in their world.
 There's corruption here that exists nowhere else.
 Look at the animals we hunt.
 The boars and insects are mangled with deformities.
 They’re mutated.
 The trees are withered and rotten.
 I want to find the source of this corruption.
 Something inside of me says that the source of that corruption lies in the heart of the Heremus, Vehere.
 If we can remove that corruption we can live in a world like the Reditus.
 There’s no future in this place.
+Here Caeser says that he’s no engineer and is only a warrior.
+The sense the audience gets from these lines is that he isn’t interest in becoming an engineer and therefore shouldn’t need his father’s teachings.
+Would have to rework this if Caeser’s main motivator for following his father into the Heremus is his want to learn from his father for the sake of his and Theresa’s life.
+No matter what his motivation is, it needs to

+be personal to him!
+If he wants to follow his father strictly to protect him that makes him much less of a strong character than Augustus who is making his own choices and places Caeser much farther into the background in terms of driving the story.

 Augustus: The hearts of the Reditus have corrupted this place.
 They dump the waste from their industry here.